 Postural joints and muscles keep the body from falling over while a person is standing or walking.
 These joints and muscles need nourishment, which they get from circulation.
 Muscles also need rest breaks to recoup from bouts of work.
 Standing or walking for a long time, forces muscles and joints to work nonstop without nourishment.
 Without rest muscles become exhausted, resulting in pain.

-What are the health consequences?
+What are the health consequences of prolonged standing?

 Standing is a natural human posture and by itself poses no particular health hazard.
 In fact, when standing for short periods of time, the body is in one of its most comfortable positions.
 The lumbar curvature is naturally maintained, the spinal column is properly supported and the body's internal organs are in a relaxed, natural position.
 However, working in a standing position on a regular basis can cause the following:

 - General muscular fatigue;